sr7sidharth/messagethemeanalysis/README.md

 in this example, it would scan her messages and return a number showing that she did or did not have a propensity to set herself up for the ensuing jokes.
 Then, I realized that instead of building my own primitive way of doing this - using webscraping to find synonyms for the requested theme and then check those against the messages sent by the user, and instead use a much more robust API, provided by Google, to make this project a lot cleaner, accurate and efficient.

+Added features:
+1. Picture search - used webscraping techniques, powered by Requests and BeautifulSoup to make the bot post 3 of the top results for a particular search term